schollz/norns-desktop/README.md

 # norns on docker

-this is heavily based off https://github.com/winder/norns-dev
+this is heavily based off https://github.com/winder/norns-dev.

-this only works with linux amd64.

-it might work with other computers/architectures, but things will have to be changed.
+its a turn-key solution to get norns running on a laptop (or server). norns will run in a web browser that can be controlled and seen and heard. it will *not* allow audio input or external devices (grid or midi). also only works with linux amd64 - it might work with other computers/architectures, but things will have to be changed.

 ## prerequisites